kepofk/cvpr_2017-2018_paper_terms/README.md

 using       56.0   52.0  -4.0  108.0   0.008642   0.006514  -0.002128

 ====================================================
-sort by 'diff', ascending :False
+sort by 'diff', ascending: False
                    2017   2018  diff    sum  2017_norm  2018_norm  norm_diff
 for               305.0  384.0  79.0  689.0   0.047068   0.048102   0.001034
 learning          141.0  216.0  75.0  357.0   0.021759   0.027057   0.005298